Owusu Afriyie Akoto: Agriculture Minister

 In January 2017, President Nana Akufo-Addo nominated Afriyie Akoto for the position of Minister of Food and Agriculture.
 He was approved the same month.
-During his vetting, he made it known that investors from South Africa and the United States who had visited the Afram plains, Kintampo, and other places in the country were excited about the animal rearing opportunities those places offer and had expressed interest in investing in the sector.
+During his vetting, he made it known that investors from South Africa and the United States who had visited the Afram plains, Kintampo, and other places in the country were excited about the animal-rearing opportunities those places offer and had expressed interest in investing in the sector.

+On Tuesday, 10 January 2023, Afriyie Akoto resigned as Minister of Food and Agriculture by presenting his resignation letter to the President of the Republic of Ghana; Nana Addo Dankwa Akufo-Addo at the Jubilee House, Accra.
+In a press statement issued by the Director of Communications at the Presidency, Republic of Ghana, President Nana Addo Dankwa Akufo-Addo accepted his resignation letter and thanked Afriyie Akoto for his services to the country.
+Hence, appointing Hon.
+Mavis Hawa Koomson, Minister for Fisheries and Aquaculture, and Member of Parliament for Awutu Senya East to be caretaker Minister at the Ministry of Food and Agriculture until a permanent Minister is appointed.
+Afriyie Akoto presented his handover notes to the caretaker Minister, Hon.
+Mavis Hawa Koomson whose appointment takes effect on Monday, 24 January 2023.

 Vision for the Ministry

 As the Minister of Food and Agriculture, Afriyie Akoto promised to increase the percentage of farmers who use improved seeds for farming, which as of June 2017 stood at eleven percent.
-He asserted the 85 percent of farmers still use traditional seeds, which reduce their yields.
+He asserted that 85 percent of farmers still use traditional seeds, which reduces their yields.
 He has also made it known that the government will be collaborating with the Savanna Agricultural Research Institute and the Grains Development Board to overcome the deficit in the supply of seeds for the Planting for Food and Jobs programme.

+He is credited for designing and implementing the Government of Ghana's flagship Planting for Food and Jobs programme, which was launched on 19 April 2017.
+This policy initiative was to address the decline being experienced in the agricultural sector of the country.
+However, there have been mixed reactions about the success of the policy initiative with some Civil Society Organizations (CSOs) in the Agricultural sector calling for a review whilst the government has been touting its success based on market figures and improvement in food security for 6.4 million Ghanaians.

+Critics of the policy have reiterated its failure due to skyrocketing prices of food items due to soaring inflation, poor quality seeds and fertilizers procured for the programme and false submission of claims hence, the need for a review for its sustainability.
+On the other hand, Afriyie Akoto fired at critics for failing to see the intended impact of the Planting for Food and Jobs programme.